moussetc/mattermost-plugin-giphy/README.md

 *No webhooks or additional installation required.*

 ## COMPATIBILITY
+- for Mattermost 5.12 or higher: use v1.1.x release (breaking plugin API change)
-- for Mattermost 5.10 or higher: use v1.x.x release (possibility to put buttons on ephemeral posts)
+- for Mattermost 5.10 to 5.11: use v1.0.x release (possibility to put buttons on ephemeral posts)
 - for Mattermost 5.2 to 5.9: use v0.2.0 release
 - for Mattermost 4.6 to 5.1: use v0.1.x release
 - for Mattermost below: unsupported versions (plugins can't create slash commands)